waggle-sensor/summer2022/Lee/daily_log.md

 - [ ] Tested ros/ros2 files on Nano

 Things to do:
-I need to implement the nano image to deploy, run codes from ECR, and get the ros example from Yongho working to control something in the robot space
-As the previous ros file built by Yongho might need a different ROS version (LIDAR), it needs to be modified
+I need to implement the nano image to deploy, run codes from ECR, and get the ros example from Yongho working to control something in the robot space.
+Furthermore, as the previous ros file built by Yongho might need a different ROS version (LIDAR), it needs to be modified